 The new national collection of granular credit and credit risk data is regulated by Bank of Italy Circular No. 297, which:

 - sets out the rules governing the new harmonized collection of credit data provided for in the AnaCredit Regulation;

 - transposes and supplements the information supplied in the AnaCredit Manual;

 - implements the instructions provided to credit institutions in previous Communications issued by the Bank of Italy in 2016;

 - streamlines the regulatory framework for the collection of granular data on the interest rates applied by credit institutions, with the abrogation of Circular No. 251 of 17 July 2003, Rilevazione analitica dei tassi di interesse.
 Istruzioni per le banche segnalanti.

-The AnaCredit Counterparties Register will be based on the Bank of Italy’s Register of Entities, which already performs this role for the CCR and all the other data collection surveys managed by the Bank of Italy.
-Resident and non-resident counterparties shall therefore have to be identified by reporting agents using a code provided by the Bank of Italy’s Register of Entities.
-Compared to other nominative surveys, AnaCredit will require a series of additional reference attributes (see.
+The AnaCredit Counterparties Register is based on the Bank of Italy's Register of Entities, which already performs this role for the CCR and all the other data collection surveys managed by the Bank of Italy.
+Resident and non-resident counterparties therefore have to be identified by reporting agents using a code provided by the Bank of Italy's Register of Entities.
+Compared to other nominative surveys, AnaCredit requires a series of additional reference attributes (see.
 Circular No. 302 "Le informazioni anagrafiche a supporto delle rilevazioni della Banca d'Italia: istruzioni per gli intermediari").
 The documentation referring to the Bank of Italy’s Register of Entities is available in the section "The counterparties reference data" of the dedicated page.